-Modern computer systems can do complex tasks much faster than their ancestors of two decades ago.
+Modern computer systems can do complex tasks much faster than their ancestors of three decades ago.
 That makes it feasible to design a very precise software model of computer hardware in such a way that it can execute the original binary code but on a new host platform.
-CHARON-VAX/XX provides such a model, providing models of various VAX and MicroVAX systems supporting Q-bus systems and SCSI systems with a range of peripheral devices in a selection of VAX models supporting up to 512 MB VAX memory.
+CHARON-VAX/XX / CHARON-PDP11 provide such a model, providing models of various PDP11, VAX/PDP11 and MicroVAX systems supporting Q-bus systems and SCSI systems with a range of peripheral devices in a selection of VAX/PDP11 models supporting up to 512 MB VAX/PDP11 memory.
 The peripherals include serial lines, high performance SCSI disks, SCSI tapes, disk images, SCSI or ATAPI CD-ROM support, Ethernet adapters and 3.5 inch floppy support.

-CHARON-VAX/XX is designed to replace mid-range and large single CPU VAX systems and clusters with Windows servers.
-There is no need to modify, convert or upgrade your existing VAX/VMS operating system or VAX applications.
-With its high performance CPU option and the ability to form VMS clusters, it is an efficient replacement product for departmental VAX servers that handle a heavy network and/or disk I/O load.
+CHARON-VAX/XX / CHARON-PDP11 are designed to replace mid-range and large single CPU VAX/PDP11 systems and clusters with Windows servers as well as PDP11 systems like PDP11/93 and PDP11/94.
+There is no need to modify, convert or upgrade your existing VAX/VMS or RSX11/RT11 operating system or VAX/PDP11 applications.
+With its high performance CPU option and the ability to form VMS clusters, it is an efficient replacement product for departmental VAX/PDP11 servers that handle a heavy network and/or disk I/O load.

-CHARON-VAX/XX
+CHARON-VAX/XX / CHARON-PDP11

-This manual has been updated for CHARON-VAX/XX version 4.0.
-Note that throughout this manual we use the term CHARON-VAX/XX as a collective name for the five products; CHARON-VAX/XM for Windows, CHARON-VAX/XM Plus for Windows, CHARON-VAX/XK Plus for Windows, CHARON-VAX/XL for Windows and CHARON-VAX/XL Plus for Windows.
+This manual has been updated for CHARON-VAX/XX / CHARON-PDP11 version 4.1.
+Note that throughout this manual we use the term CHARON-VAX/XX / CHARON-PDP11 as a collective name for the six products; CHARON-VAX/XM for Windows, CHARON-VAX/XK Plus for Windows, CHARON-VAX/XL for Windows, CHARON-VAX/XL Plus for Windows and CHARON-PDP11 for Windows.

-The VAX models emulated by these products are:
+The VAX/PDP11 models emulated by these products are:

-CHARON-VAX/XM (Plus) includes the MicroVAX II, MicroVAX 3600, MicroVAX 3900, VAXserver 3600 (includes both the standard version supporting 64 MB of RAM and a custom version supporting up to 128Mb of RAM), VAXserver 3900 (both standard and special version allowing to configure up to 128Mb of RAM), MicroVAX 3100 model 96, a

-VAX 4000 model 106, VAXstation 4000 Model 90, and VAX6310.
+CHARON-VAX/XM (Plus) includes the MicroVAX II, MicroVAX 3600, MicroVAX 3900, VAXserver 3600 (includes both the standard version supporting 64 MB of RAM and a custom version supporting up to 128Mb of RAM), VAXserver 3900 (both standard and special version allowing to configure up to 128Mb of RAM), MicroVAX 3100 model 96, a VAX/PDP11 4000 model 106, and VAXstation 4000 Model 90.
 Note that the maximum memory emulated is 128 MB